Spatial Data Augmentation with Simulated Room Impulse Responses for Sound Event Localization and Detection: Proposed method

+The RIR simulation block is composed of two blocks, the microphone-array RIR simulation block and format converter block, by which spatial aliasing caused by the discrete sampling of a sound field can be simulated to reflect the actual recording condition.

+In the microphone-array RIR simulation block, an image source method~\cite{Scheibler2018} is utilized to define the positions for all image sources depending on given reverberant conditions.
+RIRs are obtained as linear combinations of the frequency responses $H$ for all image sources.
+We assume that the array can be regarded as a rigid spherical array~\cite{Politis2016, MitsufujiTKS21}.
+By considering the waves from all image sources as plane waves, the frequency response of $h$-th microphone with a wave number of $k$ on a rigid baffle of radius $R$ for $l$-th image source is obtained as

-where $\psi$ denotes the angle between the DOA of the plane wave and the orientation of the microphone and $P_{n}(\cdot)$ denotes the Legendre polynomial ~\cite{Williams1999, Politis2016}.
+where $\psi_{hl}$ denotes the angle between the DOA of the $l$-th plane wave and the orientation of the $h$-th microphone, $P_{n}(\cdot)$ denotes the Legendre polynomial~\cite{Williams1999, Politis2016}, $g_{hl}$ and $d_{hl}$ denote attenuation factor and delay time respectively, both of which are caused by the number of reflections and distance.
 The imaginary unit is denoted by $\mathrm{i}$.
 The $b_n$ is a radial function for a rigid baffle array written as

-where $h^{(1)'}_n(\cdot)$ denotes the derivative of the $n$th-order spherical Hankel function of the first kind.
+where $h^{(1)'}_n(\cdot)$ denotes the derivative of the $n$-th-order spherical Hankel function of the first kind.
+Computing the linear combinations of $H_{hl}(k, \psi_{hl})$ in terms of all image sources, the simulated RIR of $h$-th microphone can be obtained as